Fed raises key rate by half-point and signals more to come

 WASHINGTON (AP) — The Federal Reserve reinforced its inflation fight Wednesday by raising its key interest rate for the seventh time this year and signaling more hikes to come.
 But it announced a smaller hike than it had in its past four meetings at a time when inflation is showing signs of easing.

-The Fed made clear Wednesday, in a statement and a news conference by Chair Jerome Powell, that it thinks sharply higher rates are still needed to fully tame the worst inflation bout to strike the economy in four decades.
+The Fed made clear, in a statement and a news conference by Chair Jerome Powell, that it thinks sharply higher rates are still needed to fully tame the worst inflation bout to strike the economy in four decades.

 The central bank boosted its benchmark rate a half-point to a range of 4.25% to 4.5%, its highest level in 15 years.
 Though lower than its previous three-quarter-point hikes, the latest move will further increase the costs of many consumer and business loans and the risk of a recession.